 He has published extensively on issues of International Political Sociology, security, violence, terrorism and radicalisation and he is co-editor of the Manchester University Press book series New Approaches to Conflict and Security Analysis and of the International Political Sociology Routledge book series.

-As external expert for the European Parliament LIBE committee (Lot 2 & 5, Civil Liberties, Justice and Home Affairs), the Directorate General for Parliamentary Research Service Policy area 7 – Home affairs – and 11 – Foreign Affairs) and former expert for the French Ministry of Defence (DAS), he has authored and co-authored several policy briefs and commissioned reports on issues of national defence, the role of armed forces in the fight against terrorism, internal and European security, the prevention of youth marginalisation and violent radicalisation.
+As external expert in PVE and CVE for the Commonwealth Secretariat Countering Violent Extremism Unit, external expert for the European Parliament LIBE committee (Lot 2 & 5, Civil Liberties, Justice and Home Affairs), the Directorate General for Parliamentary Research Service Policy area 7 – Home affairs – and 11 – Foreign Affairs) and former expert for the French Ministry of Defence (DAS), he has authored and co-authored several policy briefs and commissioned reports on issues of national defence, the role of armed forces in the fight against terrorism, internal and European security, the prevention of youth marginalisation and violent radicalisation.